-BASF is the second largest chemical producer in the world and operates two plants in Alabama: one near Mobile, the other in Huntsville.
+BASF is the second largest chemical producer in the world and operates three plants in Alabama: an Evonik co-location in McIntosh (near Mobile), one in Theodore and one in Huntsville.

 The McIntosh facility in Washington County manufactures antioxidants that preserve plastics, light stabilizers for furniture, automotive coats, photographic inks, outdoor stains, and brighteners for laundry detergents and photographic paper that makes whites appear whiter.
 In November 2016, BASF announced plans to spend more than $200 million to boost its worldwide plastic additives business, with a portion of the investment slated for the McIntosh facility.